Frequently Asked Questions for the In-Person Running on April 1 and April 2, 2023

 If you think we don’t have your email address, don’t worry.
 Just Click Here to sign up.
 As long as our emails aren’t being filtered as spam (see #1 above), or you have never requested removal from our list (see #2 above), you should receive our future emails with no problem.

 Once the lottery is held and a Lottery Group is either all entered in the race or not entered into the race, the Lottery Groups dissolve and everyone runs their individual race.
-If your Group wants to enter into the Team Competition and compete as a Team, they must go through the team registration process, which typically opens in late January.
+If your Group wants to enter into the Team Competition and compete as a Team, they must go through the team registration process, which willl open on February 1, 2023.
 Click Here for details on the Team Competition.

 A: We charge your credit card once you are accepted into the race via the lottery.